-The new Polo is expected to land in South Africa in Q1 in 2018.
+The new Polo is expected to land in South Africa in January 2018.
 Its larger footprint will result in a more spacious cabin and its interior packaging will be more attractive than the current iteration with a new dashboard, steering wheel and switchgear enhancing the look of the Polo significantly.

 Engines for South Africa have yet to be confirmed but the current range of TSI engines are likely to remain with the possibility of a 1.6-litre turbodiesel engine being introduced.
 The Polo GTI derivative will be powered by 147 kW / 320 Nm 2.0-litre TSI lifted straight from the Golf GTI.
 Transmissions will include a 6-speed manual and 7-speed DSG.
 We will keep you in the loop as more information becomes available.

 The new-look Fiesta is due to arrive locally in Q2 of 2018 and its freshly designed interior with a centre mounted tablet-style infotainment system represents a major improvement over the current Fiesta.